bbauska/JS-Basics-Unlock/README.md

 Cross-Origin Resource Sharing (CORS) is a security mechanism that restricts how resources on a web page can be requested from another domain outside the domain from which the first resource was served.
-When working with APIs or conducting POST, PUT, or DELETE operations, it\'s common to encounter CORS errors if the server is not configured to allow requests from your domain,
+When working with APIs or conducting POST, PUT, or DELETE operations, it&#39;s common to encounter CORS errors if the server is not configured to allow requests from your domain,